hashgraph-online/hashinal-wc/README.md

 ### `createTopic(memo?: string, adminKey?: string, submitKey?: string)`

-Creates a new topic on the Hedera network.
+Creates a new topic on the Hedera Hashgraph.

 UMD Example: